Who can volunteer?

 OSSO has been sending volunteers to Ecuador since 1999.
 While we used to host programs in both Cuenca and Quito, we presently serve solely in Cuenca.

 In Cuenca, we assist four different orphanages and one day care.
-One of the orphanages, called Los Pequeñitos de OSSO, is run by OSSO and mostly serves children with special needs.
+One of the orphanages, called Los Pequeñitos de OSSO, is run by OSSO and mostly serves children, teens and adults with special needs.
 Two of the other orphanages are run by Catholic nuns, and the fourth orphanage is run by a Christian woman who has dedicated her life to helping orphans.
 The day care is in the mountains, and due to the area's extreme poverty, has great needs which OSSO helps to fulfill.

-Besides interacting with the kind locals and volunteering in the orphanages, while in Ecuador you'll also get to go on exhilarating adventures like zip-lining through rainforests and swinging on the renowned "Swing at the End of the World."
+Besides interacting with the kind locals and volunteering in the orphanages, while in Ecuador you can also go on exhilarating adventures like zip-lining through rainforests and swinging on the renowned "Swing at the End of the World."
 To learn more about these and other activities, click the Explore Ecuador button below.

 However, with all of the many fun things to do in Cuenca, nothing compares to the time and activities you give to the orphans.
 The children make a lasting impression on your heart.
 And you'll never want to say goodbye.